arcus/education_modules/sql_basics/sql_basics.md

 	patients.state='Massachusetts'
 	AND patients.ethnicity='hispanic'
 	AND (
 		patients.birthdate<='2000-01-01'    --date strings are assumed to be yyyy-mm-dd format.
-		OR patients.birthdate>='2010-01-01'--date strings are assumed to be yyyy-mm-dd format.
+		OR patients.birthdate>='2010-01-01' --date strings are assumed to be yyyy-mm-dd format.
 	)

 ```